top of page

 amber romano

 Amber Romano, native of Rhode Island, received her early classical ballet training at Festival Ballet and Heritage Ballet.
-She spent summers training at prestigious schools such as Boston Ballet, Pittsburgh Ballet Theatre, and Central Pennsylvania Youth Ballet.
+She spent summers training at prestigious schools such as Boston Ballet, Pittsburgh Ballet Theatre and Central Pennsylvania Youth Ballet.
 She began her professional career with the Nashville Ballet in Tennessee.
 For four years, she had the opportunity to perform in countless productions, her favorites including George Balanchine's Serenade and a demisoloist role in Waltz of the Flowers in The Nutcracker.
-In 2016, Amber moved to Norfolk, VA to join the TRDance and Virginia Ballet Theatre companies.
+In 2016, Amber moved to Norfolk, Virginia to join the TRDance and Virginia Ballet Theatre companies.
 Amber first began teaching ballet in Nashville and has found a passion in sharing her experience and love of dance with students of all ages.

 patrice covington

-Patrice Covington is an Emmy award-winning actress, singer, author, and model.
+Patrice Covington is an Emmy award-winning actress, singer, author and model.
 She is best known for her role as Squeak in the 2015 Broadway revival of The Color Purple, National Geographic’s Genius: Aretha as Erma, and Amazon Prime’s A League of Their Own as Gracie.
 She has traveled the world providing background vocals for legendary performers like Stevie Wonder and Christina Aguilera, among others.
 Since 2020, Patrice consistently lights up the holiday charts with her soulful rendition of “My Favorite Things”.
 Off stage, she serves as a celebrity ambassador for Kids in the Spotlight and provides performance education and coaching through her program, The Galaxy Method.
-She is a proud member of Delta Sigma Theta Sorority, Inc. Patrice’s motto is "Don't be a star...be a galaxy.” @patricecovington
+She is a proud member of Delta Sigma Theta Sorority, Inc. Patrice’s motto is "Don't be a star...be a galaxy.”
+Follow her at @patricecovington.

 Guest Artist